mfrmn/mfrmn.github.io/about/index.md

 ## Contact

-Please feel free to contact me if you would like to find out more about my research, to discuss shared interests, to collaborate on research projects, for ad-hoc consulting requests, or for any other reason.
+I would love to hear from you if you would like to find out more about my research, to discuss shared interests, to collaborate on research projects, for ad-hoc consulting requests, or for any other reason.
 My contact details are as follows:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Attn: Michael Freeman<br>